A Efficient Multimodal Framework for Large Scale Emotion Recognition by Fusing Music and Electrodermal Activity Signals: Experiments

 \subsection{Training Settings}

-For PMEmo dataset, the weights of the whole RTCAN-1D were initialized from the Gaussian distribution $N(0,0.01)$.
-Then, the RTCAN-1D are initialized with the PMEmo-trained parameters for the small scale DEAP and AMIGOS datasets.
-We trained our model with Cross-entropy loss and empirically selected the size of mini-batches as 256.
+For fair comparisons with other existing methods, the weights of the whole RTCAN-1D in both DEAP, AMIGOS and PMEmo datasets were initialized from the Gaussian distribution $N(0,0.01)$.
+We trained our model with cross-entropy loss and empirically selected the size of mini-batches as 256.
 The Stochastic Gradient Descent (SGD) was applied as the optimizer.
 Moreover, we set the initial learning rate to 0.001, which was decreased by 0.9 at every 15 epoches.

-The proposed model was evaluated with 10-fold cross validation.
-The dataset was partitioned into 10 disjoint subsets with subject-independent scenarios~\cite{ferdinando2018emotion,yin2019user}.
-At each fold, one subset was set to the test data and the rest were used for training.
-Repeated 10 times, all the subsets were tested and the average metrics of all the 10 folds were calculated as the results.
+The model suggested was assessed with 10-fold cross-validation.
+The dataset was divided into 10 disjoint subsets with subject-independent scenarios.
+At each fold, one subset was set to the validation data for fine-tuning hyperparameters, one subset was set to the test set, and the rest were used for training.
+Repeated 10 times, all the subsets were tested, and the average metrics of all the 10 folds were calculated as the results.
 The performance of binary classification is evaluated with average accuracy and F1-score (the harmonic mean of precision and recall).

-Before fed into deep neural network, the EDA and music signals will be preprocessed.
-Processed by CvxEDA, EDA signal was split to tonic, phasic components.
-The signal denoising could also been accomplished by convex optimization.
-The z-score normalization were conducted for three EDA and music signals.
+Before fed into a deep neural network, the EDA and music signals will be pre-processed.
+Processed by z-score normalization and CvxEDA, the EDA signal was split into tonic, phasic components.
+The signal denoizing could be accomplished by convex optimization.
+Then, the z-score normalization was also conducted for three EDA and music signals.
 Moreover, we just used EDA signals after 3-second because annotators need some preliminary to evoke their emotion~\cite{aljanaki2017developing}.
-For input alignment, linear interpolation was also conducted to rescale EDA inputs.
+For input size alignment, linear interpolation was also conducted to rescale EDA inputs.